dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning.md

 Secure Aggregation uses Secure Multi-Party Computation protocol that uses encryption to make individual devices’ updates uninspectable by a server, instead only revealing the sum after a sufficient number of updates have been received as outlined in [this paper](https://eprint.iacr.org/2017/281.pdf).
 With secure aggregation, client's updates are securely summed into a single aggregate update without revealing any client’s individual component even to the server.
 This is accomplished by cryptographically simulating a trusted third party.

 Secure Aggregation is four-round interactive protocol enabled during the reporting phase of a given FL round shown above, which means it will grow quadratically with the number of users, most notably the computational cost for the server.
 In each protocol round, the server gathers messages from all devices in the FL round, then uses the set of device messages to compute an independent response (final aggregation) to return to each device.
 This protocol is robust to a significant fraction of devices dropping out which maybe the case where there is poor network connection or the phone is not idle anymore.
 The first two rounds constitute a Prepare phase, in which shared secrets are established and during which devices who drop out will not have their updates included in the final aggregation.
 The third round constitutes a Commit phase, during which devices upload cryptographically masked model updates and the server accumulates a sum of the masked updates.
 All devices who complete this round will have their model update included in the protocol’s final aggregate update, or else the entire aggregation will fail.
 The last round of the protocol constitutes a Finalization phase, during which devices reveal sufficient cryptographic secrets to allow the server to unmask the aggregated model update.
-Not all committed devices are required to complete this round; so long as a sufficient number of the devices who started to protocol survive through the Finalization phase,the entire protocol succeeds.
+Not all committed devices are required to complete this round; so long as a sufficient number of the devices who started to protocol survive through the Finalization phase, the entire protocol succeeds.

 By using cryptography techniques, it is possible to ensure that the updates of individuals can only be read when enough users submitted updates.
 This makes man-in-the-middle attacks much harder: An attacker cannot make conclusions about the training data based on the intercepted network activity of an individual user.

 ## Differential Privacy

+Differential privacy techniques can be used in which each client adds a carefully calibrated amount of noise to their update to  mask their contribution to the learned model.
+To avoid the disaster like Netflix join, differential privacy formalizes the idea that any query to database should not reveal any hints whether one person is present in dataset and what their data is.
+There are lot many techniques such as Randomized Response, Lapalace mechanism and [RAPPOR](https://github.com/google/rappor/).
+In short, in Differential Privacy, privacy is guaranteed by the noise added to the answers.

+For more on Differential Privacy, [here](https://arxiv.org/pdf/1607.00133.pdf) is the paper, [Differential Privacy for dummies](https://robertovitillo.com/2016/07/29/differential-privacy-for-dummies/), Florian blog on [differential privacy](https://florian.github.io/differential-privacy/) and CleverHans has a good blog on introduction to [Privacy and ML](http://www.cleverhans.io/privacy/2018/04/29/privacy-and-machine-learning.html).

 <span class='purple'>Both these approaches add communication and computation overhead, but that may be a trade-off worth making in highly sensitive contexts.</span>